what to bring to Malaysia

 Malaysia has many lively big cities and cozy villages, both with tons to do and see.
 This includes Kuala Lumpur, Malaysia’s capital city, and a modern metropolis with delicious food, exciting nightlife, and vibrant history.
 There are also more backpacker-centric destinations, such as Penang, located along the northwest coast of the country and famous for its street food & art, as well as its incredible markets and nightlife.

 Malaysia is an inexpensive country where you can get an incredible meal for only a few dollars.
 This value extends to accommodation, excursions, and tours!
-So take advantage of the affordable prices, and indulge in experiences that will make memories for life.
-It’s a great option for those that are traveling on a budget.
-And for those that aren’t, you’ll quickly see that your money goes farther here than a lot of places.
+So take advantage of the affordable prices and indulge in experiences that will make memories for life.
+It's a great option for those who are traveling on a budget.
+And for those that aren't, you'll quickly see that your money goes farther here than in a lot of places.